WordPress Tutorial #8, Updated

 So there you have it — adding a new WordPress post using the Gutenberg editor in three easy steps.

 Would you be interested in a course to help you master Gutenberg?
-Let me know in the comments below, or send me an email.
+Send me an email.